GM-RKB/LREC-2020/README.md

 WikiText with noise is the input of the WikiFixer models.
 WikiFixer aims at converting the text with noise to its original (clean) form.

 ## WikiFixer Usage
+- The repository contains the model files for the best evaluated WikiFixer NNet and it can be used using the sample code below.

 ### Download Datasets and models
-- A zip file containing the datasets files and the models of the WikiFixer can befound here (794 Megabytes): [Download link](https://wikifixer-dl.s3.amazonaws.com/data.zip)
+- A zip file containing the datasets files and all the tested models of the WikiFixer can be found here (794 Megabytes): [Download link](https://wikifixer-dl.s3.amazonaws.com/data.zip)
 - the file should be unzipped in the same directory The zipped file `data.zip` contains two directories `Datasets` and `nnet_models`.
 The first one has the files for the 3 datasets used for training and evaluation.
 The second directory contains the trained models for WikiFixer NNet.